top of page

 • Bay windows with tight angles: Standard curtain rods cannot follow the geometry of a tightly angled bay window.
 Custom bent rods are available but add meaningful cost.
 In many bay window configurations, shutters alone are the cleaner solution.
 Our guide on best window treatments for bay windows explores the alternatives in detail.

 One style mistake worth calling out specifically: pairing ruffled or heavily gathered curtain styles with louvered shutters.
 The louver's clean geometry and ruffled fabric's soft fussiness create direct visual tension.
 It reads as two design decisions fighting for attention rather than working together.
 Stick to clean-hemmed panels, simple grommets, or rod-pocket styles with minimal gathering when shutters are part of the equation.
+For homeowners with unusually shaped openings, our guide on custom blinds for odd shaped windows covers solutions for tricky configurations.
+Homeowners dealing with arched or curved openings may also find our arched window treatments resource library a useful reference for specialty window solutions.
+For windows with unusual curves, our guide on best blinds for curved windows on the Delmarva Peninsula covers treatment options for non-standard shapes.
+Homeowners exploring Curved Window Solutions for specialty openings will find our resource library a helpful starting point.

 7. What Does It Actually Cost to Layer Both Treatments?